diagrid-labs/dapr-workflow-demos/README.md

 - `NotifyActivity`: Notifies the customer of the progress of the order.
 - `CheckInventoryActivity`: Checks if the inventory is sufficient.
-- `ProcessPaymentActivity`: Processes the payment.
+- `ProcessPaymentActivity`: Processes the payment, by calling another Dapr service.
 - `UpdateInventoryActivity`: Updates the inventory after checking it again.
 - `RefundPaymentActivity`: Refunds the payment if the `UpdateInventoryActivity` throws an exception.